Please Note: As an Amazon Associate, I earn from qualifying purchases.

 2. Long pants, flowy skirts and loose-fitting pants

-I love these Old Navy joggers.
+My Old Navy joggers are sold out, but these from Amazon are very similar.
 They come in multiple colors and are quick drying, making them perfect for sweaty days and quick sink washes as you travel.
 You can also opt for a maxi dress.
 Just remember that covering your ankles is important, so if your dress or socks don’t do it, you will likely need to wear pants under your dress.
 I generally veer toward loose pants instead of maxis because… hello sweaty legs and chafing!

 3. Long sleeve tunic or coat